Softball is thrilling, fast-paced, and fun. But with all that excitement comes the risk of injury.

 This can happen while running, jumping, or sliding into a base.

-Symptoms include sudden, severe pain and swelling in the affected area, and treatment usually involves rest, ice, and gentle stretching, followed by a gradual return to activity.
+Symptoms include sudden, severe pain and swelling in the affected area.

 Shoulder Impingement